jacksen30/100-Days-of-Code--2024/README.md

 1. Setting up a Vite-React app in my local development environment.
 2. Working from a Figma design file, to ensure the UI design aligns with the requirements outlined by Scrimba.

+## Day 6 - 23rd October 2024

+### Project: Agency Website - HTML & CSS

+Today, I began building a new website for my freelance/agency work.
+I was able to repurpose some code I previously wrote for a local modular construction company, streamlining the development process.

+**Key areas of Focus:**

+1. Setting up a new Git and GitHub repository for the project.
+2. Reviewing past projects to identify reusable code, saving valuable development time.
+3. Creating the initial file structure, setting up the boilerplate for HTML and CSS, and updating all meta tags to be relevant to the new project.

 <!-- ## Day 1 - 18th June 2024

 ### Project: My Personal Portfolio Website